TSHEPO-CLOUD/Twitter_redesign/README.md

 In this project, I redesigned a twitter to create opinions about football games.
 I used a lot of knowledge acquired throughout the Ruby on Rails section, Model/View/Controller concepts, some of bootstrap from previous HTML & CSS, among other knowledge acquired on Microverse to create an MVP for this app.

-The project consists of a Sing up/Login with username as the login information (as required).
+The project consists of a Sign up/Login with username as the login information (as required).
 The user has a photo to show on his profile/opinions and a cover image that shows on his profile.
 The images should be provided as URL because I can't store images on heroku database.
-If no image is informed, or an invalid URL the app will show a default one instead which uses unsplush.
+If no image is informed, or an invalid URL the app will show a default one instead which uses unsplash.

 Without logging in the user can see all user's opinions on a central 'timeline' and on the right a list of users who are registered.

-Logged in the user see a timeline with only opinions of the ones he follows and his own opinions.
-On that timeline, he can edit/delete his own opinions and on other user's opinions, he can 'retweet' (the created copied opinion will have a link for the original user who created it).
+Logged in  users can see a timeline with only opinions of the ones he follows and his own opinions.
+On that timeline, he/she can edit/delete his/her own opinions and on other user's opinions, he can 'retweet' (the created copied opinion will have a link for the original user who created it).

 There is another view for the user profile, that shows a cover image above the specific user opinions and profile information on the right.

+Do not forget to add `yarn` to your getting started instructions, perfect after the `bundle install`.
+I couldn't run the project without running `yarn`

 ## Screenshot of the page